Avb-89/Mini-programms/01_thimble/ReadME.md

 # Thumble

 Thimblerig.
 Built on if/else.
-The program is located in the folder Mini-programsms / 01_thimble / APP /
+The programm is located in the folder Mini-programms / 01_thimble / APP /

 In v 1.2 update:
-- fix bug openning wrong thumble
+- fixed bug openning wrong thumble

 In v 1.1 update:
-- translate program on English
+- translate programm on English

 In v 1.0 update, added:
 - program in a cycle
-(the program is closes after winning / losing)
+(the programm is closes after winning / losing)
 - changed messages to more noticeable
 (messages were less noticeable)
-- the ability to exit the program (by entering 4) (when starting from the console, except for ctrl-c,  can`t exit it)
+- the ability to exit the programm (by entering 4) (when starting from the console, except for ctrl-c,  can`t exit it)